-A company called Advanced Reactor Concepts will produce a conceptual design of a sodium-cooled reactor, building on pre-conceptual work it's done for a 100 MW reactor facility that builds upon the initial pre-conceptual design of a 100 MWe reactor facility.
+ARC Clean Energy will produce a conceptual design of a seismically isolated sodium-cooled reactor, building on preconceptual work it's done for a 100 MW reactor facility.
 DOE will provide \$27.5 million of the \$34.4 million project cost.